What is Complex Regional Pain Syndrome?

-Individuals without a confirmed nerve injury are classified as having CRPS-I (previously known as reflex sympathetic dystrophy syndrome).
-CRPS-II (previously known as causalgia) is when there is an associated, confirmed nerve injury.
-As some research has identified evidence of nerve injury in CRPS-I, it is unclear if this disorders will always be divided into two types.
-Nonetheless, the treatment is similar.
+Individuals without a confirmed nerve injury are classified as having CRPS-I, also known as reflex sympathetic dystrophy syndrome.
+CRPS-II, also known as causalgia, is when there is an associated, confirmed nerve injury.

 CRPS symptoms vary in severity and duration, although some cases are mild and eventually go away.
 In more severe cases, individuals may not recover and may have long-term disability.

 - Continuous burning or throbbing pain, usually in your arm, leg, hand or foot

 - Changes in skin temperature — alternating between sweaty and cold

 - Changes in skin color, ranging from white and mottled to red or blue

 - Changes in skin texture, which may become tender, thin or shiny in the affected area

 - Changes in hair and nail growth

 - Joint stiffness, swelling and damage

 - Muscle spasms, tremors, weakness and loss (atrophy)